-We have completed an extensive risk assessment and made changes to our rooms, timetables and procedures to ensure that nursery is as safe as we can make it for children, parents and staff.
-We ask for your help in following our new rules and systems to enable everything to run smoothly when you return to nursery.
+We will still have some procedures in place to ensure that nursery is as safe as we can make it for children, parents and staff.
+We ask for your help in following the rules and systems listed below to enable everything to run smoothly when you return or start nursery after the summer holidays.

 The school will do its best to: